-- EV TOU rates should be updated and reconciled on a regular basis to ensure they reflect costs associated with the applicable class of customer's usage patterns;15 - Whereas information is lacking including as to load shape or peak coincidence for the new rate class and therefore designing embedded costs allocations with accuracy is impossible, therefore initial rate designs should reflect the marginal costs of providing EV charging services "to the maximum extent practicable;"16 - Declining block rates are not appropriate for EV charging for separately metered EVSE, though where declining block rates are already offered, they may be appropriate for customers who do not want to separately meter their EVSE;17 - Seasonal rates can appropriately account for seasonal cost drivers, and may take place coincident with an electric utility's default energy service rate change;18 - Interruptible rates are not appropriate for EV charging;19 - A peak coincident demand charge rate component should be considered;20 - Load management offerings may provide near-term ratepayer benefits without installation of metering infrastructure and other associated upgrades;21 and - Load management techniques may be an appropriate strategy for EV rate design, especially combined with EV TOU rate offerings.22 in this proceeding.
-In addition, ChargePoint agrees with Unitil's comment in IR 20-004 that in practice "a suite of rate offerings tailored for different customer types and use cases may be appropriate," as "TOU structures may not be suitable for all charging applications (such as public commercial and Direct Current Fast Charging (DCFC))."23
+- EV TOU rates should be updated and reconciled on a regular basis to ensure they reflect costs associated with the applicable class of customer's usage patterns;15 - Whereas information is lacking including as to load shape or peak coincidence for the new rate class and therefore designing embedded costs allocations with accuracy is impossible, therefore initial rate designs should reflect the marginal costs of providing EV charging services "to the maximum extent practicable;"16 - Declining block rates are not appropriate for EV charging for separately metered EVSE, though where declining block rates are already offered, they may be appropriate for customers who do not want to separately meter their EVSE;17 - Seasonal rates can appropriately account for seasonal cost drivers, and may take place coincident with an electric utility's default energy service rate change;18 - Interruptible rates are not appropriate for EV charging;19 - A peak coincident demand charge rate component should be considered;20 - Load management offerings may provide near-term ratepayer benefits without installation of metering infrastructure and other associated upgrades;21 and - Load management techniques may be an appropriate strategy for EV rate design, especially combined with EV TOU rate offerings.22 The utilities should incorporate and reflect this guidance in the development of proposals in this proceeding.
+In addition, ChargePoint agrees with Unitil's comment in IR 20-004 that in practice "a suite of rate offerings tailored for different customer types and use cases may be appropriate," as "TOU structures may not be suitable for all charging applications (such as public commercial and Direct Current Fast Charging (DCFC))."23 18 Id. at 7.
+19 Id.
+10 at 22 Id 13 Id. at 15.